cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 We can now set up our Bot to receive events from our Workspace.
-The general flow of data for a Bot is that Slack sends notifications to our backend about events in the Workspace and then we reply by sending a message to the Slack Api as our Bot.
+The general flow of data for a Bot is that Slack sends notifications to our backend about events in the Workspace and then we reply by sending a message to the Slack API as our Bot.
 To be able to receive these events, we must provide a webhook for Slack to send the data to, which we will now set up using Cdev.

 {{<break 1>}}
 ## Creating the Backend with Cdev